- Clinical Assistant Professor of Medicine

 - Beth Israel Deaconess Medical Center - Immunology

-Dr. Gelareh Atefi is a Rheumatologist and Clinical Assistant professor of Medicine at the GW School of Medicine & Health Sciences.
+Dr. Gelareh Atefi is a board-certified Rheumatologist and Clinical Assistant professor of Medicine at the GW School of Medicine & Health Sciences.

 Dr. Atefi moved to the United States to pursue her lifelong interest in Immunology.
 She completed three years of postdoctoral research fellowship in Dr. Peter Ward's laboratory at the University of Michigan, Ann Arbor.
 She went on to join the Internal Medicine Residency Program at Michigan State University Hurley Medical Center.
 She continued her research in Immunology as a Research Fellow in the laboratory of Dr. George Tsokos at Beth Israel Deaconess Medical Center (BIDMC)/ Harvard Medical School in Boston.
 She then continued her training as a Rheumatology Fellow at BIDMC/Harvard Medical School in Boston.

 After completing her Fellowship in 2017, Dr. Atefi moved to the DC Metropolitan area to join her husband, and be closer to family.
 She looks forward to providing the best health care for her patients while building meaningful relationships and helping them to live their best life.
-Dr. Atefi specializes in Lupus, Osteoporosis, Rheumatoid Arthritis, Seronegative Arthritis, and Osteoarthritis.
+Dr. Atefi specializes in Lupus, Osteoporosis, Rheumatoid Arthritis, Seronegative Arthritis, and Osteoarthritis and is board certified in internal medicine and rheumatology.